shitcodebykaushik/data_structure/src/DSA.md

  In the context of sorting algorithms, a "pivot" is a chosen element from a list that is used to partition the list into two parts during the sorting process.
 The pivot element serves as a reference point for reorganizing the elements around it.

  # Quick Sort
-  It worjs on the divide and conquer factor .
+  It works on the divide and conquer factor .
   It was developed by Hoare (1962).
 It is similiar to Mergesort .
   The main fundamental of quicksort is that the array is partitioned by placing all items smaller then the pivot items before that items and all items larger then the pivot items after that.For simplicity we can make any itmem as pivot itmes else we sometime chosse first itme as pivot items.
   Example :- 15,22,13,27,12,10,20,25